iterative/dvc.org/content/docs/command-reference/queue/logs.md

   > always match the encoding of your system terminal.

 - `-f`, `--follow` - attach to task and follow additional live output.
-Only applicable of the task is still running.
+Only applicable if the task is still running.

 - `-h`, `--help` - prints the usage/help message, and exit.